Living In Clark County

 Respecting Our Natural Resources

-Southern Nevada Water Authority works to provide sustainable water service in a region that only receives an average of five inches of rain per year.
+Southern Nevada Water Authority works to provide sustainable water service in a region of extreme heat and wildfires that receives an average of only five inches of rain per year.
 Water conservation has been an integral part of the agency’s mission since its inception in 1991, and the Water Resource Plan is one of the nation’s strongest, saving Southern Nevada billions of gallons of water per year.
-Collectively, Southern Nevada Water Authority member agencies serve over 2.3 million residents in Southern Nevada.
+Collectively, the Water Authority member agencies serve over 2.3 million residents in Southern Nevada, providing helpful resources for community members to minimize water waste.
+All told, this work ensures that the region remains climate resilient.

 Desert Conservation Program